 She's a pro at planning multi-generational itineraries — a growing trend, and one of her preferred ways to travel — and has an eye for activities with appeal for all ages, like outdoor waltz lessons in Vienna or a tour of the grounds of the 1972 Olympics in Munich.
 Kozlowski also keeps tabs on the best hotel openings, like the recent debut of the Matild Palace in Budapest, the Maslina Resort in Hvar, and the One&Only Portonovi In Montenegro.

-ADDITIONAL SPECIALTIES: The Baltic States, Croatia, Russia, Slovenia, and Ukraine
+ADDITIONAL SPECIALTIES: The Baltics (including Croatia and Slovenia), Russia, Ukraine

 Minimum Daily Spend: From $400 per person per day

 Trip Planning Fees: From $250; can be applied to trip cost

 "Everything was first class.
 There were absolutely no glitches; all the guides and drivers were prompt and great.
 When we got off the train in Budapest, our driver was standing at the bottom of the platform waiting for us!" — Ray